 For the love of everything, is there an airbag out there that's not trying to kill us these days?

-Another day, another set of airbags that are doing more harm than good.
+It's just another day, another set of Audi airbags that are doing more harm than good.…

 About 217,000 Audi vehicles will be recalled to replace passenger-side airbag inflators that could explode and send pieces of metal into vehicle occupants.